robertoperezl763/price-elasticity-coffee-spend/README.md

 - Incorporate regional pricing variation
 - Simulate pricing strategies under specific constraints (e.g., cost, competition)

+---

+## 📌 Disclaimer

+This dataset is **simulated** and was provided as part of a university course project.
+It does **not** contain real customer data, and any resemblance to real individuals or businesses is purely coincidental.
+The data is being used solely for educational and demonstration purposes.

 ## 👤  Author
 Created by Roberto Perez Lopez\
 [LinkedIn](https://www.linkedin.com/in/roberto-perezl/) | [GitHub](https://github.com/robertoperezl763/) | [Email](mailto:robertoperezl761@gmail.com)